-On December 6, 2013, our Board of Directors authorized a Share Repurchase Program ("the Program") to repurchase up to \$200.0 million of our outstanding common stock through December 31, 2014.
+In December 2013, our Board of Directors ("Board") authorized a Share Repurchase Program ("Program") to repurchase up to \$200.0 million of our outstanding common stock through December 31, 2014.
 Under the Program, share repurchases may be made by us from time to time in privately negotiated transactions or in open market transactions.
 The Program does not require us to purchase a minimum number of shares, and may be suspended, modified or discontinued at any time without prior notice.
-During the three months ended March 31, 2014, we repurchased 0.3 million shares of common stock under the Program in open market transactions for an aggregate purchase price of \$7.5 million.
-The share repurchases were financed by available cash balances and cash flow from operations.
-As of March 31, 2014, \$153.5 million remains authorized for future share repurchases under the Program.
+In October 2014, our Board extended the share repurchase authorization under the Program through December 31, 2015.
+During the three months ended March 31, 2015, there were no shares repurchased under the Program.
+As of March 31, 2015, \$122.5 million remains available for future share repurchases under the Program.

-11. INCOME TAXES
+10. INCOME TAXES

-The effective tax rate was 39% for the three months ended March 31, 2014, compared to an effective tax rate of 28% for the three months ended March 31, 2013.
-The provision for income taxes for the periods presented is comprised of U.S. federal and state taxes, foreign income taxes, and withholding tax, as well as the inclusion of stock option benefits and cost allocations, which affected the transfer pricing calculations among the U.S. and some of our foreign subsidiaries.
+The effective tax rate was 5% for the three months ended March 31, 2015, compared to an effective tax rate of 39% for the same period last year.
+The provision for income taxes for the periods presented is comprised of U.S. federal and state taxes, Singapore and other foreign income taxes, withholding tax, and transfer pricing allocations which impact jurisdictional income taxed at various tax rates.
+During the three months ended March 31, 2015, discrete items included a higher tax benefit from stock-based compensation expense and foreign exchange impact relating to uncertain tax benefit for developments in international tax that impacted the quarterly effective tax rate.

-As of March 31, 2014 and December 31, 2013, unrecognized tax benefits were \$33.8 million and \$30.2 million, respectively.
-The total amount of \$33.2 million in unrecognized tax benefits, would favorably impact the effective tax rate.
+As of March 31, 2015 and December 31, 2014, unrecognized tax benefits were \$46.6 million and \$44.2 million, respectively.
+The total amount of \$46.6 million in unrecognized tax benefits, if recognized, would favorably impact the effective tax rate.

 It is our policy to classify accrued interest and penalties related to unrecognized tax benefits in the provision for income taxes.
-As of March 31, 2014, we had accrued approximately \$1.2 million for estimated interest related to uncertain tax positions.
+As of March 31, 2015, we had accrued approximately \$4.5 million for estimated interest related to uncertain tax positions.